Ruiqi Wang

 Dec 07, 2023 | [Paper] Progressive Neural Compression paper won Best Student Paper Award at IEEE Real-Time Systems Symposium (RTSS’23).
 [WashU News Coverage.][Explore the code on Github] |

-Paper Leveraging Bluetooth low-energy technology to improve contact tracing among healthcare personnel in hospital setting during the coronavirus disease 2019 (COVID-19) pandemic
+Dec 01, 2023 | Paper Leveraging Bluetooth low-energy technology to improve contact tracing among healthcare personnel in hospital setting during the coronavirus disease 2019 (COVID-19) pandemic is covered by

 |